Healthy Homes Assessment Tutira

 What We Do

-As building inspectors we deal with all the aspects associated with expert home inspections.
-We are there to ensure you make the best decision when buying your next home.
+As building inspectors we take on all aspects associated with expert house examinations.
+We’re here to make sure you make the best decision when buying your next home.

-We are serious about your investment We conduct comprehensive checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning an house.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of purchasing or owning your own house.

-We are specialised in a range of services to make sure that you are fully aware of the state of any property you may be thinking of buying or selling and also other solutions.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be looking to purchase or sell and also other services.

-With our systemised approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your report, you are able to actually see any issues that may be identified.
-Through our detailed reporting it’s no wonder we receive so many clients who recommend our service to family members and friends.
+With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the report, you are able to actually see any issues that may be identified.
+Through our detailed reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports